Chamber structure of modular curves $X_{1}(N)$

 We begin with a description of the chambers of "balanced degenerate" type.
 They may feature additional symmetries and include an orbifold point.

-\begin{prop} In strata $\mathbb{P}\mathcal{H}(a,-a)$, chambers of "balanced degenerate" type are distinguished by a partition $k+k'$ of $a$.
-For any such partition where $k,k' \geq 1$, there is a unique chamber of "balanced degenerate".
+\begin{prop} In strata $\mathbb{P}\mathcal{H}(a,-a)$, chambers of "balanced degenerate" type are distinguished by a bipartition $k+k'$ of $a$.
+For any such bipartition where $k,k' \geq 1$, there is a unique chamber of "balanced degenerate" type.
 The chamber belongs to the connected components where the rotation number of the flat surfaces is $gcd(k,a)$.
-If $a$ is an even number, the chamber associated to the partition $\dfrac{a}{2}+\dfrac{a}{2}$ has an exceptional symmetry.
+If $a$ is an even number, the chamber associated to the bipartition $\dfrac{a}{2}+\dfrac{a}{2}$ has an exceptional symmetry.
 The chamber is a topological disk with a unique cusp in the boundary and unique boundary component.
 Besides, there is an orbifold point of order two inside the chamber (corresponding to a surface where the two saddle connections have same length and the four angles are equal).
-Any over chamber of "balanced degenerate" is a topological disk with two boundary components separated by two cusps.
+Any other chamber of "balanced degenerate" is a topological disk with two boundary components separated by two cusps.
 In the boundary of such chambers, the saddle connections share the same direction and at least one angle has magnitude equal to $\pi$.
 Such flat surfaces are parametrized by the real ratio between the lengths of the saddle connections. \end{prop}

-\begin{proof} The sum of the magnitudes of consecutive angles and the difference of the magnitudes of opposite angles are discrete invariants of such chambers.
-We consider the pair of opposite angles with the same magnitude as a separatrix between two pairs of consecutive angles.
-The magnitude of these two pairs are $(2k+1)\pi$ and $(2k'+1)\pi$.
-Thus, we get a nontrivial partition of $a$ as discrete invariant of the chamber.
-These numbers $k$ and $k'$ are topological indexes of the loops of an homology basis of the torus.
-Therefore, a chamber with such a discrete invariant belongs to the connected component where flat surfaces have a rotation number of $gcd(k,a)$.
+\begin{proof} In a chamber of "degenerate" type, there are four corners in the boundary of the core (see Figure 3).
+They are cyclically ordered around the unique conical singularity.
+There is a pair of opposite angles with the same magnitude.
+Besides, the sum of the magnitudes of consecutive angles is an invariant of such chambers because it is given by the topological index of a loop.
+Therefore, the four angles are of the form $\alpha,\pi-\alpha+2k\pi,\alpha,\pi-\alpha+2k'\pi$ where $\alpha > \pi$, $k$ and $k'$ are topological indices of loops forming a homology basis of the torus and $k+k'=a$.
+Bipartition $k+k'$ of $a$ is a discrete invariant of the chamber and the chamber belongs to the connected component where flat surfaces have a rotation number of $gcd(k,a)$.